Azure/autorest.csharp/readme.md

 The generator is shipped as a NuGet package.

-This way, every binding stays in lockstep with the current generator
+This way, every binding stays in lockstep with the current generator.

 ## Use outside of the `azure-sdk-net` repo